 The Logistics division supports and enhances student education by providing reliable and safe student transportation, nutritional meals for students and staff, and acquiring equipment assets for both new and legacy school buildings.
 The Logistics Division also manages the inter-service support agreement process and provides logistical staff assistance services to schools and districts.
 Organization

 The Operations, Plans, Legislation, and Policy Division administers and operates DoDEA's program in publishing and maintaining DoDEA-level policies and facilitates DoD-level issuances for the agency.
 Additionally, the Division oversees the Director's Issuance Focal Point Working Group that works on larger issues involving the DoDEA policy program.
 In addition, the Division handles Congressional inquiries on behalf of constituents, and reviews legislation, the annual National Defense Authorization Act and Defense Appropriations, and other inquiries from the legislative branch.
+Resources,

 The Resource Management Division requests, manages, and budgets resources in the DoDEA military communities worldwide to ensure educational programs are adequately funded, so the agency can prepare all students for success in a global environment.
 The Division oversees financial management information, budget books, tuition rates, and other data related to manpower and enrollment.
 Facilities,